Codeglizzy/Practicecpp/README.md

 # Turn-Based Combat Simulator
-This is a side project I decided to create to practice my c++ skills.
+This is a side project I decided to create to practice my C++ skills.

 # How to use
 - Clone the repository